MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5984-scenario-include.md

-See which service contracts are due for invoicing up to the date that you have specified.
+Find service contracts that are due for invoicing up to a date that you specify.